-Are we so busy discovering what’s wrong with the church that we neglect to instill in our children what is right with Jesus and the Body of Christ?
+Are we so busy discovering what’s wrong with the church that we neglect to instill in our children what is right with the church?

-We can either spend the next few years being outraged or we can choose today, that “as for me and my house, we will serve the Lord.”
+We can either spend the next few years dissecting the wrongs of the church or we can choose today, that “as for me and my house, we will serve the Lord.”
 Let’s choose to invest in parents/caregivers so they can pour Jesus into their kids.
 Let’s invest in our church, no matter what it looks like, so our children grow up in a community of fellow believers.

 It’s time to stop the blame game and start living church like it’s for real and not a game.

 Because no matter what, a new generation is growing quickly, and their souls are not lost yet.
 Start fighting for them now so we don’t have to blame the church later when they leave.
 Our God is big enough, strong enough, and amazing enough to cover our mistakes as long as we consistently point our children to Him.

 Join the conversation on Facebook at ReFocus Family and Intergen Ministry.

 About the author